TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

 name: "Qualitative Usability Testing: Remote UX Research"
 URL: './remote-usability-testing'
 participants:
-    - name: Direcotor of Home Health Care
+    - name: Director of Home Health Care
       initials: DH
       rating: Unhappy
-      ratingAnswer: "The process we currently have for new providers, caregivers and clients is extremely tedious.
+      ratingAnswer: "The process we currently have for new providers, caregivers, and clients is extremely tedious.
 Our system does not allow us to import right to it so we have to use other programs such as Excel […] to receive documentation during onboarding. […]"
       additionalAnswer1: "1/5"
       additionalAnswer2: "Our process right now is not suited for large growth.
 We have one person solely focused on onboarding and other helping when needed.
 The issue then comes of maintaining those providers and keeping up with the changes.
 Right now the burden is mostly on […] to get the offices set"
       fileName: "pilot-test.mp4"